 A vital component of the current attack on True Christianity is the promotion of moral heresy.
 That is, the active attempt to undermine clear Christian teachings regarding human nature, living, and action – praxis.
 As Orthodox, we must soberly understand that a concerted effort is being employed from without and even from within the Church to overturn Christian moral teaching, or at least “soften” it (which is simply the first step in overturning it).

 Christian moral teaching is revelation just as much as dogmatic teaching.
 The only way by which a person may truly know how to live is through the revelation of Jesus Christ.

-Fundamental to this attack is the normalizing of sexual immorality, perversions.
+Fundamental to this attack is the normalizing of sexual immorality and perversions.
 Secularism in all its manifestations understands that sexual “freedom and revolution” is vital in a war against true Christianity.
-(Here is an interesting read in this topic, with focus on the Soviet experiments in sexual revolution – https://www.thefreedomsproject.com/from-russia-with-love/ ).
+(Here is an interesting read on this topic, with a focus on the Soviet experiments in the sexual revolution.)

 The promotion and justification of sexual perversions is a vital tenet of the new religious order (see my article The Religious Phenomenon of LGBTQ-ism – https://inklesspen.blog/2018/06/16/the-religious-phenomenon-of-lgbtq-ism/ )

 Those who promote sexual immorality are heretics.
 Let it be clear, Orthodoxy has always spoken against sexual perversions, fornication, adultery, homosexuality in all its variations, and all the other sexual perversions.
 Why?
 Because It understands that these sins will destroy a person.
 Christianity seeks to save persons.
 Even the Scriptures note the gravely damaging energy of sexual sins, cf. 1 Cor 6:15-20.